poempelfox/eltersdorftemp/README.md

   - light / UV sensor - too many things giving shadows at random times around
 * power will be coming from the mains grid, we have no reason to preserve power, except of course keeping our heat dissapation low to not spoil our own measurements

+## cabling

+* there is a power distribution board that also distributes I2C bus 0
+* I2C bus 0
+  - as always, SCL is green and SDA is yellow
+  - SCL on GPIO18, SDA on GPIO19
+  - SHT41
+  - LPS35HW
+* I2C bus 1
+  - SCL on GPIO33, SDA on GPIO32
+  - SEN50